xiangjunn/tp/docs/UserGuide.md

 _See Also: [Unlinking an event from contacts](#unlinking-an-event-from-contacts-eunlink)_

-### Listing all events: `elist`
+#### Listing all events: `elist`

 Displays all events in SoConnect, with all details by default.

 **Format:** `elist [at/] [end/] [d/] [a/] [z/] [t/]`

 * Event names are always displayed.
-* When no optional prefixes are provided, e.g. `elist` , all available details of each event will be displayed.
+* When no optional _prefixes_ are provided, e.g. `elist` , all available details of each event will be displayed.
-* When optional prefixes are provided, only the names and the corresponding specified _fields_ for each event will be shown.
+* When optional _prefixes_ are provided, only the names and the corresponding specified _fields_ for each event will be shown.
-* You can provide more than one optional prefixes.
+* You can provide more than one optional _prefixes_.
-* The order of the prefixes does not matter. e.g. both `elist d/ at/` and `elist at/ d/` will only show the names, descriptions and starting times of each event.
+* The order of the _prefixes_ does not matter. e.g. both `elist d/ at/` and `elist at/ d/` will only show the names, descriptions and starting times of each event.
 * _Fields_ of an event that have no value will not be shown.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**